NOMI-214/Event-Managmentand-Registration-System/README.md

-# 🎉 Event Registration System - Professional Edition
+# 🎉 Event Managment and Registration System - Professional Edition

 A complete, production-ready Event Management System built with **CodeIgniter 4**, **MySQL**, and **Bootstrap 5**.